shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/cross-project-workflow.md

 There are two main ways to re-use Assets.
 The more nimble approach is to re-use a source asset "as is" (Direct Reference).
 However,  limitations or restrictions may be in place based on Projects and Pipelines—so copying the source Asset over into a project is also an option (Duplicating or Forking).

-* **Direct Reference** - Re-use a source asset as is.
-If that asset changes, you can keep your version or update to the latest version.
+* **Direct Reference** - Re-use a source Asset as is.
+If that asset changes, you can keep your Version or update to the latest Version.
 * **Duplicating or Forking** - Import from another project (breaking any link) and build upon or take control and save to your current project.